Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Experiments

 Due to Monte Carlo averaging, Shuffle Mamba makes trading memory and computational resources possible for improved performance.
 We studied the relationship between the number of samples, the PSNR index, and resource consumption.
-We experimented five times for each sample size, calculating the average and standard deviation of diverse metrics.
-Figure~\ref{resultMc} (a) illustrates the PSNR trend, while Figure~\ref{resultMc} (b) and (c) details the corresponding memory usage and the time required to process each image.
+We conducted five experiments for each sample size, calculating the average and standard deviation of various metrics.
+Figure~\ref{MC_image} (a) illustrates the PSNR trend, while Figure~\ref{MC_image} (b) and (c) detail the corresponding memory usage and the time required to process each image.
 As the number of samples increases, performance and resource consumption rise, enabling a trade-off between performance and efficiency.
 Additionally, Monte Carlo averaging enhances the theoretical robustness of the random shuffle operation, effectively improving the mean of PSNR while reducing the variance of the fusion result.
-More experimental results can be found in the supplementary materials.
+It is noteworthy that even when the number of Monte Carlo samples is set to 1, the network still performs well.
+This is because the overall architecture consists of multiple stacked modules, each with independent random shuffle scans.
+Therefore, multiple instances of random shuffling and recovery occur within the network, which further ensures stable performance and demonstrates the robustness of the proposed method.